Historically, #mainstreaming politics exhibited a tendency to shift to the right during times of crisis

 * Sustainability: In an era of environmental crisis and resource depletion, it is essential to consider the social and environmental impacts of technology.
 By prioritizing sustainability and social responsibility in tech design and deployment, we can work towards creating systems and solutions that are environmentally sound and socially responsible.

-In summary, the social dimension of technology is crucial because it determines how technology is designed, deployed, and used to address social needs and challenges.
-By embracing principles of openness, transparency, collaboration, and decentralization, we can ensure that technology serves the collective good and contributes to building a more sustainable future for us all.
+The social dimension of technology is crucial because it determines how technology is designed, deployed, and used to address social needs and challenges.
+By embracing principles, we can ensure that technology serves the collective good and contributes to building a more sustainable future we need.

 The problem with #openweb funding and the tools people use

 #NGO Internet funding organizations often use #closedweb tools despite their stated commitment to openness and the Digital Commons.
-Some of these reasons:
+Some of these reasons highlight the contradictions:

-* Familiarity and Convenience: Many funding organizations and their staff are accustomed to using closed tools due to their prevalence in the industry.
-This is a non “native” aproch
+* Familiarity and Convenience: Funding organizations and their staff are accustomed to using closed tools due to their prevalence in the industry.
+This is a non “native” aproch that seems natural to them.

-* Security Concerns: Closed tools are perceived as more secure, especially when dealing with sensitive information or financial transactions.
+* Security Concerns: Closed tools are perceived as more secure, especially when dealing with sensitive information and financial transactions.
 Funding organizations prioritize security over openness.

-* Perceived Reliability: Closed tools are often associated with established companies or brands known for their reliability and stability.
+* Perceived Reliability: Closed tools are associated with established companies or brands who focues on a story of reliability and stability.
 Funding organizations feel more confident entrusting their operations to these tools, especially if they lack experience with open alternatives.

 However, advocating for the use of open tools, such as #FOSS video streaming solutions and open collaboration platforms, aligns with the principles of openness and transparency promoted by funding organizations like #NGI.
 By encouraging the adoption of open tools at events and in everyday operations, organizations can demonstrate their commitment to fostering a more inclusive, accessible, and equitable #openweb.